cloudfoundry/korifi/docs/architecture.md

 * **metrics-server**: We use [metrics-server](https://github.com/kubernetes-sigs/metrics-server) to expose app container metrics to developers.
 * **kpack**: We use [kpack](https://github.com/pivotal/kpack) and [Cloud Native Buildpacks](https://buildpacks.io/) to stage apps via the `kpack-image-builder` controller.
 This dependency sits behind our `BuildWorkload` abstraction and the `kpack-image-builder` controller could be replaced with alternative staging implementations.
 * **Contour**: We use [Contour](https://projectcontour.io/) as our default ingress controller.
 Contour is a CNCF project that serves as a control plane for [Envoy Proxy](https://www.envoyproxy.io/) that provides a robust, lightweight ingress routing solution.
 Our `CFRoute` resources are reconciled into Gateway API `HTTPRoute` and K8s `Service` resources to implement app ingress routing.
 However, Contour could be substituted by any Gateway API implementation.
-* **Service Bindings for Kubernetes**: Korifi supports the [Service Bindings for Kubernetes](https://servicebinding.io/) `ServiceBinding` resource.
-A `ServiceBinding` reconciler (such as [service-binding-controller](https://github.com/servicebinding/service-binding-controller)) is required for those resources to be reconciled correctly and volume mounted on to app workloads.

 ---